Theory, Governing Organization, and Strategy

 It is difficult to create a precise replication with paint and brushes.
 Even in the hands of the best artist, paint and brushes are a primitive, labor intensive, fussy, time consuming, image-creating technological system.
 The system remained dominant, in fact, only until a more efficient system, photography, was invented.

-The Era of Modern Art
+What Triggered the Era of Modern Art?

 The Era of Modern Art was triggered by the development of the camera throughout the 1830s and 1840s, pioneered by Louis Daguerre, a Frenchman.
 Prior to the camera, artists used their mastery of illusion to attract lucrative subject-specific commissions.
 But photography's capacity to faithfully capture detail inevitably appropriated artists' principal markets and rendered traditional methods obsolete.
 This left many classically trained artists with an empty backlog of work.